noskisdead/dots/README.md

 # Welcome to NoSk's Hyprland Configuration!

 > [!CAUTION]
-> The setup script assumes you have a **freshly installed Arch Linux** system with the following choices made during installation using **ArchInstall**:
+> The install script assumes you have a **freshly installed Arch Linux** system with the following choices made during installation using **ArchInstall**:
 > - **Disk Configuration:** BTRFS
 > - **Bootloader:** GRUB
 > - **Profile:** Minimal